AztecProtocol/noir-starter/next-hardhat/README.md

 6. Deploy

-- start a local development EVM at <http://localhost:8545>
+- Start a local development EVM at <http://localhost:8545>, for example with `npx hardhat node`.
-- Copy `./.env.example` to `./.env` and add keys
+- Copy `./.env.example` to `./.env` and add keys for alchemy (to act as a node) and the deployer's private key.
+Make sure you have funds in this account.
 - Run `NETWORK=localhost npm build` to build the project and deploy contracts to the local development chain

-You can choose any other network in `hardhat.config.ts` and deploy on them using this `NETWORK` environment variable.
+You can choose any other network in `hardhat.config.ts` and deploy there using this `NETWORK` environment variable.
 For example, `NETWORK=mumbai npm build` or `NETWORK=sepoia npm build`.
 Feel free to contribute with other networks in `hardhat.config.ts`